This post is also available in: Hindi

 Chop the onions and tomatoes into big pieces.

 Grind together the onions, tomatoes, Cinnamon, cloves, Cashewnuts to a coarse paste.

-Cut the paneer in small cubes.
-Shallow fry on a non stick pan using very little oil.
+Cut the paneer into small cubes.
+Shallow fry on a non-stick pan using very little oil.

 In a pressure cooker, take the oil and the butter and heat it on low flame.